johnfkneafsey/ethereumReactReduxMetaMask/walkthrough/UpgradeToTruffle3.md

 }
 ```

-I had to incorporate the promisified `deployed` method and and create my own chain.
-Given what we were doing, I had to create a few state variables.
+I incorporate the promisified `deployed` method and added it to the chain.
+This forced me to create a few state variables.

 ## Conclusion

 Overall upgrading to truffle 3 was relatively easy.
-I had to modify anything that requires `truffle.js`.
-Modify the assumption anything that `imports` a `.sol` file and wrap it around `truffle-contract`.
-The big work is really being done by `truffle-solidity-loader` to return a `json` file.
-Overal the new interface is very nice.
+I referenced `truffle.js` in a file, and so had to change a few keys.
+Then I had to update any file that included a `.sol` file.
+Integrating with `truffle-solidity-loader`, I could include it and pass the object into `truffle-contract`.
+Then update how to get the contract and viola.

+Please refrence the full [migration guide](http://truffleframework.com/tutorials/upgrading-from-truffle-2-to-3) for you migration needs.